 The results reported in the manuscript should be specific and relevant to the research hypothesis.
-Characteristics of the study participants should be followed by presentation of the results, from broad to specific.

-This section should not include implications or weaknesses of the study but should include validation measures if conducted as part of the study.
-Results should not discuss the rationale for the statistical procedures that were used.
+Characteristics of the study participants should be followed by presentation of the results, from the broad to the specific.
+The "Results" section should not include implications or weaknesses of the study, but should include validation measures if conducted as part of the study.
+Results should not discuss the rationale for the statistical procedures used.
 Data in tables and figures should not be duplicated in the text.
-(See section 4.0 on the visual Examples from AMA Manual of Style, 11th Edition (Oxford: Oxford University Press, 2020).
+(See section 4.0 on the visual presentation of data.)

-presentation of data.)

-• Discussion
+Discussion

 The "Discussion" section should be a formal consideration and critical examination of the study.

-The research question or hypothesis should be addressed in this section, and the results should be compared to and contrasted with the findings of other studies; however, a lengthy reiteration of the results should be avoided.

-The study's limitations and the generalizability of the results should be discussed as well as mention of unexpected findings with suggested explanations.
+The research question or hypothesis should be addressed in this section, and the results should be compared to and contrasted with the findings of other studies.
+(Note.
+A lengthy reiteration of the results should be avoided.)
+The study's limitations and the generalizability of the results should be discussed, as well as mention of unexpected findings with suggested explanations.
 The type of future studies needed, if appropriate, should be mentioned.
 This section should end with a clear, concise conclusion that does not go beyond the findings of the study.
-Note that "Comments" has traditionally been used here rather than "Discussion."
-Ask the supervising professor what they prefer.
+(Note that "Comments" has been traditionally been used here rather than "Discussion" and ask your professor what she/he prefers.